TeerapatAs/Senior-Project---MATLAB-and-Simulink-scripts/README.md

 # Senior-Project---MATLAB-and-Simulink-scripts
 MATLAB and Simulink codes that are used in the ongoing senior project.
+I'd like to express my gratitude to my advisor, Professor Suchin Arunsawatwong, for his insightful feedback and invaluable guidance. and special thanks to Marwin Vanitchanon, for his collaboration and dedication.

 ## The objective of this post.
 This senior project aims to design the controller (or regulator) for load frequency control (LFC) in an isolated grid with high penetration of renewable energy.